 Information that is not subject to a legal, regulatory, or business retention obligation should be disposed of as soon as the cost and risk of retaining the information outweighs the value of retaining the information.
 Accurately determining information lifecycles and implementing an orderly disposition process are complex undertakings.
 An organization should know its information, its information systems, and its comfort with various levels of risk.
-A variety of teams within an organization34 must collaborate in order to achieve successful Information Governance design and implementation.
-Organizations can and do benefit from appropriately disposing of information when it reaches the end of its legally required or functionally useful life.
-Some of those benefits include: (1) increased productivity and efficiency; (2) reduced storage costs; (3) improved legal compliance; (4) reduced discovery costs and risk; and (5) enhanced data privacy and security benefits.
+A variety of teams within an organization must collaborate in order to achieve successful

-33 Such provisions may also appear in case management orders and protective orders.
+33. Such provisions may also appear in case management orders and protective orders.

-For example, the IT team usually focuses on information storage and potentially retrieving inadvertently deleted information.
+34. For example, the Information Technology (IT) team usually focuses on information storage and potentially retrieving inadvertently deleted information.
 The Information Governance team focuses on enhanced and appropriate information accessibility, information lifecycles, and appropriate disposal at the predetermined end of those lifecycles.
 The security team is primarily concerned with restricting access to data to only appropriate personnel and preventing breaches.
-Somewhere in the mix are the lawyers, who may be primarily concerned with the legal compliance of the policies the organization adopts; the stakeholders, who primarily want quick access to the information they need and may not particularly care about where that information ends up; and the directors and managers who must balance the benefits and risks of whatever course the organization should take.
-All these groups need to collaborate when adopting and implementing any Information Governance program and information disposition program.
+Somewhere in the mix are the lawyers, who may be primarily concerned with the legal compliance of the policies the organization adopts; the stakeholders, who primarily want quick access to the information they need and may not particularly care about where that information ends up; and the directors and managers, who must balance the benefits and risks of whatever course the organization should take.
+All these